“Mwebaza Day” Refers to in-school, cultural celebrations that we host with our Colorado and Uganda partner schools, each spring.

 Mwebaza Days are integral to our mission of inspiring global citizenship.

 Mwebaza Day is a dedicated time for reflection, action, and celebration of the partnerships that bridge our diverse partner communities in Colorado and Uganda.
-What’s more, these celebrations showcase the learning and perspective shifts happening with elementary-aged students because of our in-school, cross-cultural activities.
+Moreover, these celebrations showcase the learning and global understanding happening with elementary-aged students because of our in-school, cross-cultural activities.

 At the Mwebaza Foundation, we believe that global citizenship begins with genuine human connections.
 Mwebaza Day exemplifies this philosophy.